PredixDev/px-helpers-design/README.md

-# Helpers
+# px-helpers-design

-A series of helper classes to use arbitrarily in Predix Experience.
+The px-helpers-design module consists of a variety of helper classes to use where needed in your Predix app.

 ## Dependencies